karencfisher/chat_agent/README.md

 AI: I have accomplished your task of finding and opening the documentation for the Python random library.
 You should now be able to see the documentation in your browser.
 Is there anything else you need help with, Karen?
 ```

-Or, similarly, if it provides you a block of code (to perhaps illustrate a library function or alogorithm), it can
-load the code into a REPL (for example, if Python) which can then be executed, modified, etc. Otherwise, a simple
-popup window from which you can copy the code and paste it into your IDE.
-The code block is removed from any other
-comments that will be presented to the user, such as by voice synthesis.
+For code written for us by the AI, it is separated out and displayed it in a popup window.
+From there one can copy the code to paste into their IDE, for example, to test, add too, etc.

 The agent is designed to allow various external tools to be built, following some basic guidelines, and more or less
 simply plugged in by registering them in a JSON configuration file.
 On start up, the agent uses that configuration file